gitlabhq/gitlabhq/doc/ci/examples/test-phoenix-application.md

 ## Test a Phoenix application

-This example demonstrates the integration of Gitlab CI with Phoenix, elixir and postgres.
+This example demonstrates the integration of Gitlab CI with Phoenix, Elixir and Postgres.

 ### Add `.gitlab-ci.yml` file to project